 Everyone’s tried baking bagels at least once haven’t they?
 Some turn out like biscuits and some are a bit tasteless.
-We’ve worked long and hard at how to create the authentic bagel flavour and texture, using barley malt syrup and boiling to encourage the chewy crust.
-But look no further for a homemade, easy to follow, recipe for bagels with an authentic flavour.
+We’ve worked long and hard at how to create this authentic bagel recipe with the flavour and texture you’d expect, using barley malt syrup and boiling to encourage the chewy crust.
+Look no further for a homemade, easy to follow, recipe for bagels with an authentic flavour.
 It’s quick to prepare but It’s the long proving time that makes this overnight bagel recipe special.

 What are bagels made of?

 Bagels are made from a handful of easy to source ingredients being flour, salt, yeast, water and barley malt syrup.
 It’s what you do with the ingredients that makes a bagel taste and feel the way it does.
-This includes allowing the dough time to rise, letting the dough ferment and briefly boiling before baking.
-The is a fat-free recipe, using no oil.
+This includes allowing the dough time to rise, letting the dough ferment and briefly boiling before baking your bagels.
+This is a fat-free recipe, using no oil.

 What’s the secret to a bagel’s flavour?